Carms-dev/gegi-law-gatsby-netlify/content/cases/vallen-v-ford-motor-company-of-canada.md

 ---
 isCornerstone: false
-caseName: Vallen v Ford Motor Company of Canada
+caseName: Vallen v.
+Ford Motor Company of Canada
 citation: 2012 HRTO 932
 description: The applicant, a transgender woman, alleges that she was subjected to harassment and discrimination in the workplace.
 The OHRT proceeded to state